 In the Device Service layer the interfaces for the hardware vendor's (HV) device drivers are defined.
 In order to be compliant an HV must implement the interface.

-If possible, it should be done in 100% pure Java.
+This can be done in 100% pure Java.
+The use of 100% pure Java is not mandatory.
 Note that the CommAPI is not yet available for all platforms, and there are some services that may use other interfaces to access the device.
 One alternative could be JNI, the Java Native Interface.
 For each Device Control class there is a corresponding Device Service interface which has to be implemented in order to access the physical hardware.